revolunet/cordova-download-plugin/README.md

 Simple plugin allows native downloads from javascript and get notified via a progress callback.

+The plugin is known to work from cordova 1.7 to 2.0

  - multiple concurrent downloads
  - progress callbacks for downloads and unzip operations